ev1l0rd/xdicey/README.md

 `x` is the amount of times the die should be thrown. `y` is the amount of sides the die has.

-The module will return the total sum of all dice thrown.
+The module will return a collection.
+The keys in the collection are total, which is the sum of all dice thrown and individual which is an array containing the individual results.